QGP probes from a dynamical holographic model of AdS/QCD: Introduction

 \section{Introduction}

 Quark-gluon plasma (QGP) produced at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) is a strongly coupled plasma whose dynamics is dominated by non-perturbative effects \cite{Baier:1996kr,Eskola:2004cr}.
-Since the perturbative QCD is applicable only in the weak coupling regime, the lattice QCD techniques could be hired for understanding the static equilibrium thermodynamics of such matter.
+Since the perturbative quantum chromodynamics (QCD) is applicable only in the weak coupling regime, the lattice QCD techniques could be hired for understanding the static equilibrium thermodynamics of such matter.
 Alternatively, the "AdS/CFT correspondence" \cite{Maldacena:1997re}-\cite{CasalderreySolana:2011us} provides a non-perturbative tool to examine the dynamical quantities of the strongly coupled QGP.
 The "AdS/CFT correspondence" indicates a duality between the $\mathcal{N} = 4\, SU(N_c)$ super-Yang-Mills theory and type IIB string theory on $AdS_5 \times S^5$, which is a powerful tool to study the strongly coupled gauge theory in the large $N_c$ limit and large ’t Hooft coupling.
 The original duality maps an asymptotically AdS space to a conformal gauge theory at zero temperature.
 On the other hand, due to the fact that the physical quantities of the quark-gluon plasma are temperature dependent, many attempts were made to extend the original duality to holographic models describing the QGP at finite temperature using top-down \cite{Polchinski:2000uf}-\cite{Sakai:2004cn} or bottom-up models \cite{He:2013qq}-\cite{Panero:2009tv}.\\

-One of the interesting features of QCD is the confinement-deconfinement phase transition where the QCD coupling constant becomes very large.
-This phenomenon leads to a strong suppression of quarkonium near the phase transition temperature, as the confined phase of QCD is at a lower temperature and density compared to the deconfined phase \cite{Adare}-\cite{Matsui:1986dk}.
-Lattice QCD calculations demonstrate that the entropy of the quark-antiquark pair develops a peak around the phase transition area \cite{Kaczmarek:2005ui,Hashimoto:2014fha} which indicates the strong interaction between the quark-antiquark pair in this region.
-The quark-antiquark entropy in both phases and the confinement-deconfinement phase transition have both been thoroughly studied utilizing the AdS/CFT correspondence and generalized dual holographic models \cite{Maldacena:1998im}-\cite{Zhang:2016fwr}. \\
+One of the interesting features of QCD is the confinement-deconfinement crossover where the QCD coupling constant becomes very large.
+This phenomenon leads to a strong suppression of quarkonium near the crossover temperature, as the confined phase of QCD is at a lower temperature and density compared to the deconfined phase \cite{Adare}-\cite{Matsui:1986dk}.
+Lattice QCD calculations demonstrate that the entropy of the quark-antiquark pair develops a peak around the crossover area \cite{Kaczmarek:2005ui,Hashimoto:2014fha} which indicates the strong interaction between the quark-antiquark pair in this region.
+The quark-antiquark entropy in both phases and the confinement-deconfinement crossover have both been thoroughly studied utilizing the AdS/CFT correspondence and generalized dual holographic models. \cite{Maldacena:1998im}-\cite{Zhang:2016fwr}. \\